bright/new-www/content/blog/software-engineer-with-a-focus-on-devops-meet-jacek-–-a-senior-backend-developer.md

 <div class="image"><img src="/images/team_jacek.png" alt="Bright Inventions Team" title="During Bright Inventions team trip to Stockholm."  /> </div>

 <sub> During Bright Inventions team trip to Stockholm. </sub>

+## You recently took Bright Development Time.
+Can you explain what that is and what did you do then?

+Once a month at Bright Inventions **we can spend some time (typically a day) working on non-project staff**.
+For instance, **we can attend a conference, create an open library, test new tools**, and so on.
+The goal is to develop our skills.

+**I decided to take Bright Development Time to build a device similar to a baby monitor**.
+It's a microcontroller with a microphone and Bluetooth speaker.
+Now my wife and I use it to monitor our baby daughter while she sleeps.

+Thanks to this project **I learned a lot about working with an ESP32 microcontroller**.
+I also found interesting libraries that helped me to work with a sound signal.

+I’ve also conducted a webinar for our team to share my experience and technical challenges while building the device.
+I plan to share more about it on our blog soon.